Bethel Office of Financial Aid

 Unsubsidized loans are loans for both undergraduate and graduate students that are not based on financial need.
 Interest is charged while in-school, deferment and grace periods.
 Unlike a subsidized loan, you are responsible for the interest from the time the unsubsidized loan is disbursed until it is paid in full.

 What happens if I want a PLUS or Private educational loan to cover additional costs of being a student?
-If you decide that you need additional funds after you have borrowed your federal loan eligibility for the academic year, you will have the option to look into borrowing a PLUS loan or a Private educational loan.
+If you decide that you need additional funds after you have borrowed your federal loan eligibility for the academic year, you will have the option to look into borrowing a PLUS loan or a Private Educational loan.
 Usually, students will choose one option (which will require a separate online application) and apply for an amount that they will need to cover the remainder of their net costs for the fall, spring and/or summer terms.

 Do you have any preferred private lenders that I could reach out to?
-Please visit Bethel's preferred Private lender list.
+Please visit Bethel's preferred private lender list.

 I accepted my PLUS/Private loan eligibility via MyBethel checklist.
 Are there additional steps?

 Yes.
-After you accept your Private/PLUS loan eligibility via your mybethel.edu checklist, your next step is to complete a separate online application for either a federal PLUS loan or a Private educational loan.
+After you accept your Private/PLUS loan eligibility via your mybethel.edu checklist, your next step is to complete a separate online application for either a federal PLUS loan or a private educational loan.

-PRIVATE LOANS FOR STUDENTS: Are loans in the student's name and are borroweed through a bank, credit union or other lending institution.
+PRIVATE LOANS FOR STUDENTS: Are loans in the student's name and are borrowed through a bank, credit union or other lending institution.
 Interest rates, terms and fees will vary depending on the loan program.
 Please note, a student applying for a private loan will generally need a credit-worthy co-signer.
 You can review and begin the application process with the lender of your choice.

 PRIVATE LOANS FOR PARENTS: Are loans in the parent's name and are borrowed through a bank, credit union or other lending institution.
 Interest rates, terms and fees will vary depending on the loan program.
 Parents can review options and begin the application process with the lender of their choice.

 GRAD PLUS LOAN: This is a federal loan program that is available to graduate degree-seeking students.
 The Grad PLUS loan is borrowed in the student's name.
 Students who are interested in borrowing the PLUS loan need to complete both an application and a Master Promissory Note (MPN) with the U.S. Department of Education.
 When completing the application and MPN, the student borrower logs in using his/her FSA ID and password.
 This is the same password used to complete the FAFSA.
-For more information and to begin the application process, visit the Federal Student Aid website.
+For more information and to begin the application process, visit the fFederal student aid website.

 Who is my lender for my federal loan(s), and how do I find their contact information?

-Please visit the Federal Student Aid website for information on how to locate your lender in regards to managing your federal loan(s) repayment.
+Please visit the federal student aid website for information on how to locate your lender in regards to managing your federal loan(s) repayment.

 What is the difference between a federal loan and a private loan?